 Mark Davis (he/him/his) is a partner in the Intellectual Property Group at Cassels.
 An accomplished intellectual property litigator, he is certified as a Specialist in Intellectual Property (Patents/Trademarks/Copyright) by the Law Society of Ontario.
 Mark offers significant experience in patent and trademark litigation, including in proceedings involving pharmaceutical and biologic products under the Patented Medicines (Notice of Compliance) Regulations, as well as in anti-counterfeiting, trade secret and breach of confidence, copyright and industrial design disputes.
 Mark has successfully argued numerous precedent-setting intellectual property cases at trial and on appeal.

-Described as a “gifted appellate and trial lawyer” who “inspires confidence” and provides “smart and practical” advice, Mark is consistently recognized by clients and peers for both his trademark and patent litigation skills in publication such as Chambers, Lexpert, IAM Patent 1000, WTR Trademark 1000, IP Stars, and Best Lawyers in Canada.
+Described as a “gifted appellate and trial lawyer” who “inspires confidence” and provides “smart and practical” advice, Mark is consistently recognized by clients and peers for both his trademark and patent litigation skills in publications such as Chambers, Lexpert, IAM Patent 1000, WTR Trademark 1000, IP Stars, Best Lawyers in Canada, and the Lexpert/ALM Guide to the Leading 500 Lawyers in Canada.

 Mark is also a Registered Trademark Agent who designs brand strategies and manages trademark portfolios for some of the world’s largest companies.